 Powering Scale-out AI Infrastructure

-Built on the proven third generation, fully hardware programmable Pensando P4 engine, the AMD Pensando Pollara 400 AI NIC delivers leadership performance with the flexibility to be programmed to meet future requirements, helping to maximize infrastructure investments for Hyperscalers, enterprises, cloud service providers, and researchers.
+Built on the proven third generation, fully hardware programmable Pensando P4 engine, the AMD Pensando Pollara 400 AI NIC delivers leadership performance with the flexibility to be programmed to meet future requirements, helping to maximize infrastructure investments for Hyperscalers, cloud service providers, and Enterprises.

 AMD Pensando™ Pollara 400 AI NIC In the Spotlight